Robotmurlock/MATF-NI-Mapper/README.md

 Link to Kaggle competition: [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/c/nlp-getting-started)

-Each sample in the train and test set has the following information:
+Each sample in the dataset has the following information:
 - The `text` of a tweet
 - A `keyword` from that tweet (although this may be blank!)
 - The `location` the tweet was sent from (may also be blank)

 **Goal**: Predicting whether a given tweet is about a real disaster or not.
 If so, predict a 1.
 If not, predict a 0.
+Note: This is the goal of Kaggle competition but not our goal here.

 **Data**:
 Columns